Advertising sustains the DA. Ads are hidden for members. Join today

 • Auto Log Out: This module provides a site administrator the ability to log users out after a specified time of inactivity.
 It is highly customizable and includes "site policies" by role to enforce logout.

 • Persistent Login: The Persistent Login module provides the familiar "Remember Me" option in the user login form.
-The administrator is able to control how long user logins are remembered, how many different persistent logins are remembered per user, and which pages a remembered user can or cannot access without explicitly logging in with a username and password (e.g. you cannot edit your account or change your password with just a persistent login).
+The administrator can control how long user logins are remembered, how many different persistent logins are remembered per user, and which pages a remembered user can or cannot access without explicitly logging in with a username and password (e.g. you cannot edit your account or change your password with just a persistent login).